cachix/fastspring/README.md

   return NoContent
 ```

-And hook up your servant server to `webhook` endpoint.
+And hook up your servant server to `webhook` endpoint using `FastSpring.Webhook.API.api`.

 ## Getting started with the API